 Taking a cruise for Valentine’s Day doesn’t mean that you need to take an entire week off from work.
 Many cruise lines offer three- and four-day itineraries, perfect for a quick getaway with your valentine.

 Make it a long weekend

-If you’re thinking about booking a short Valentine’s Day cruise in the next couple of years, you’re in luck!
-February 14th falls on a Sunday in 2021, and a Monday in 2022.
+If you’re thinking about booking a short Valentine’s Day cruise, you’re in luck!
+February 14th falls on a Tuesday in 2023, perfect for an extended-weekend sailing.